Should You Get Your Real Estate License in Multiple States? blog post image

 Jacqueline Kyo Thomas

-You're able to sell real estate in Massachusetts, but what about in Rhode Island or Connecticut?
+Let's say you have your Massachusetts real estate license.
+This means that you're able to sell real estate in Massachusetts.
+But what about the rest of New England?
 What if you decide to move to another state?
 Or what if you have a long-term client who suddenly wants to buy their dream home in Colorado?
 Are you out of luck because you’re only licensed to sell in Massachusetts?
 Do you just have to pass the baton to an agent there?
 Or are you able to carry your license and real estate know-how to a different state and close the deal?

-In this article, we discuss whether you can work outside of Massachusetts with your real estate license.
+In this article, we discuss whether you can work outside of your home state with your real estate license.
 Let's get started.

 pexels-rodnae-productions-8293744